Overview of Hawaii Taxes

 Taxes can really put a dent in your paycheck.
 But with a Savings or CD account, you can let your money work for you.
 Check out these deals below:

-Although Hawaii's top income tax rate of 11% is quite high on a national scale, property taxes average just 0.27% of property values annually.
-That's the lowest effective property tax rate in the U.S. While Hawaii doesn’t technically have a state sales tax, there is a general excise tax (GET) that businesses pay on all business activities.
-This tax is usually passed on to consumers.
-The excise tax is 4%, with some areas charging an additional 0.5%.
+Though the top income tax rate is quite high, property taxes average just 0.27% of property values annually, the lowest effective property tax rate in the U.S. While Hawaii doesn’t technically have a state sales tax, there is a general excise tax that businesses pay on all business activities and this is generally passed onto consumers.
+The excise tax is 4%, with some counties charging an additional 0.5%.

-Payments made to an individual housing account (intended for a down payment on a first home) can also be subtracted up to $5,000 (single filers) and $10,000 (joint filers) per year and $25,000 total.
+Payments made to an individual housing account (intended for the down payment on a first home) can also be subtracted up to $5,000 per year and $25,000 total.
 Other subtractions include interest from federal obligations (like U.S. Savings Bonds) and benefits from, or premiums paid to, legal services plans.

-After determining your state AGI, you can calculate Hawaii taxable income by subtracting any applicable deductions.
+After determining your state AGI, you can calculate Hawaii taxable income by subtracting deductions and personal exemptions.
 You may claim itemized deductions if the total of your itemized deductions you claim is larger than the Hawaii standard deduction.
-This stands at $4,400 for single filers and married persons filing separately and $8,800 for joint filers.
+That’s $2,200 for single filers and married persons filing separately, $4,400 for joint filers and $3,212 for heads of household.

 Hawaii Tax Credits